hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 * `-t`: The ChIP data file (this is the only REQUIRED parameter for MACS)
 * `-c`: The control or mock data file
 * `-f`: format of input file; Default is "AUTO", which will allow MACS to decide the format automatically.
-* `-g`: mappable genome size, which is defined as the genome size that can be sequenced; some precompiled values provided.
+* `-g`: mappable genome size, which is defined as the genome size that can be sequenced (1.0e+9 or 1000000000, are both accepted formats).
+Some precompiled values are provided (i.e. 'hs' for human (2.7e9), 'mm' for mouse (1.87e9), 'ce' for C. elegans (9e7) and 'dm' for fruitfly (1.2e8))

 > **NOTE:** While MACS can be used to call peaks without an input control, we advise against this.
 The control sample increases specificity of the peak calls, and without it you will find many false positive peaks identified.